What Is Gemcitabine?

 Gemcitabine Drug Combinations

-Gemcitabine is most effective when combined with other chemotherapy drugs, and is often prescribed by oncologists because of its lower toxicity and milder side effects compared to other chemo medications.
+Gemcitabine is most effective when combined with other chemotherapy drugs.
+Oncologists often prescribe it because of its lower toxicity and milder side effects than other chemo medications.

-For example, gemcitabine is often chosen as a second-line of chemotherapy for patients who don’t tolerate platinum-based drugs like cisplatin and carboplatin.
-In this case, gemcitabine and pemetrexed, also called Alimta, is a common combination for mesothelioma patients.
+For example, gemcitabine is often chosen as a second line of chemotherapy for patients who can’t tolerate harsher platinum-based drugs like cisplatin and carboplatin.
+For these mesothelioma patients, gemcitabine and pemetrexed is a common combination for mesothelioma treatment.

-Gemcitabine is sometimes combined with cisplatin or carboplatin, although this combination isn’t quite as common.
-Gemcitabine and cisplatin can result in high toxicity levels and cause harsh side effects, while gemcitabine and carboplatin toxicity levels are still higher than gemcitabine and pemetrexed.
-As a result, gemcitabine and either platinum-based chemotherapy is typically reserved for patients who can tolerate high toxicity but aren’t good candidates for pemetrexed.
+Gemcitabine and cisplatin can produce high toxicity levels and cause severe side effects.
+Gemcitabine and carboplatin toxicity levels are still higher than gemcitabine and pemetrexed.
+As a result, gemcitabine and platinum-based chemotherapy are typically reserved for patients who can tolerate high toxicity but aren’t good candidates for pemetrexed.

-Cancer researchers continue to research gemcitabine combinations in laboratory and clinical trials.
+Cancer researchers continue researching gemcitabine combinations in laboratory and clinical trials for mesothelioma.
 Some of these tests focus on improved chemotherapy combinations, while others are reviewing gemcitabine in combination with smart drugs.

 Current Gemcitabine Clinical Trials

-In a current Phase III study, gemcitabine and vinorelbine are being directly compared to a new experimental drug called pembrolizumab.
-As a smart drug, pembrolizumab is potent and blocks the interaction between molecules that cause cancer tumors to grow.
-The hope is that pembrolizumab will stop growth, force tumors into regression and ultimately cause the body to reject the cancer.
+Pembrolizumab, approved for certain mesothelioma patients in 2020, is potent and blocks the interaction between molecules that cause cancer tumors to grow.
+The hope is that pembrolizumab will stop growth, force tumors into regression, and ultimately cause the body to reject the cancer.

-Mesothelioma specialists from across the world are also in the process of creating a database of patients who have received gemcitabine or other chemotherapy medications during Hyperthermic Intraperitoneal Chemotherapy, commonly referred to as HIPEC or heated chemotherapy.
-The international initiative is gathering data and outcomes from 1000 mesothelioma patients and will be able to help determine whether gemcitabine should be used in the HIPEC procedure moving forward.
-Thirteen countries are participating in the collaborative project, including Australia, Denmark, Germany, and Russia.
+The international initiative gathers data and outcomes from 1,000 mesothelioma patients to help determine whether gemcitabine should be used in the HIPEC procedure.
+Thirteen countries participate in the collaborative project, including Australia, Denmark, Germany, and Russia.